ScratchAddons/ScratchAddons/README.md

 Note that Firefox extensions loaded this way are removed when the browser is closed.

-## Contribute
+## Contributing

 ### Suggestions and bug reports

-If you found a bug or have a suggestion, checking for duplicates and [create an issue](https://github.com/ScratchAddons/ScratchAddons/issues/new/choose) if there isn't one already.
+If you found a bug or have a suggestion, check for duplicates and [create an issue](https://github.com/ScratchAddons/ScratchAddons/issues/new/choose) if there isn't one already.

 ### Code